Analyzing Passive Acoustic Data with MHKiT

 Sound Pressure Level

 The IEC-40 has two requirements considering calculations of sound pressure level (SPL).
-We’ll first calculate the SPL over the full frequency range of the turbine and/or hydrophone.
-The IEC-40 asks that the range be set from 10 to 100,000 Hz, though the lower limit can be increased due to flow noise or low frequency signal loss due to shallow water.
+We’ll first calculate the SPL over the full frequency range of the turbine and/or hydrophone using the function sound_pressure_level.
+First, however, note that the IEC-40 asks that the range be set from 10 to 100,000 Hz.
+The lower limit can be increased due to flow noise or low frequency signal loss due to shallow water.

 Shallow water cutoff frequency